fishinwind/workshop/rst/Classes/class-13.rst

 BEDTools Utility
 ================

-Finding all overlaps between a pair of BED files in python would look like:
+Finding all overlaps between a pair of BED files naively in python would look like:

 .. code-block:: python